SoFi Mortgage Overview

-SoFi is licensed to issue mortgage loans and refinances in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Tennessee, Vermont, Washington, Washington, D.C., Wisconsin and Wyoming.
+SoFi is licensed to issue mortgage loans and refinances in Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Maryland, Michigan, Minnesota, Montana, New Hampshire, Nevada, New Jersey, North Carolina, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, Wyoming and Washington, D.C.

 What Kind of Mortgage Can I Get With SoFi?

 Fixed-rate mortgage: SoFi offers 15-year and 30-year fixed-rate mortgages.
 This type of loan has the same interest rate over the life of the term.
 That means your monthly principal and interest payments stay the same.
 Most homebuyers opt for 30-year fixed-rate mortgages as it combines low monthly payments with a stable interest rate.